imbolc/django-route-decorator/README.md

 Now you have your views binded to `/foo-view` and `/bar-view` respectively.

-You can also get map urlname -> url with `route.names` to pass them to frontend eg. In our case it would be:
+You can also get map urlname -> url with `route.names` and pass them to frontend maybe.
+In our case it would be:

     {
         'foo_view': '/foo-view',